Wildlife Tours in Canada

 Canadian wildlife fills premier habitats from Fraser Valley to Jasper National Park.
 Elk and bighorn sheep populate Banff National Park, while grizzly bears frequent Lake Minnewanka and the Icefields Parkway.

-Duration 5 days Destinations Vancouver, Kelowna, Craigellachie, Revelstoke, Lake Louise, Banff, Jasper National Park, Blue River, Clearwater, Kamloops Age Range 6 to 99 year olds Operator On The Go Tours From
+Duration 5 days Destinations Vancouver, Kelowna, Craigellachie, Revelstoke, Lake Louise, Banff, Jasper National Park, Blue River, Clearwater, Kamloops Age Range Ages 6+ Operator On The Go Tours From

 Spirit of the Yukon: Teslin River